Bernard-Murphy/web-module-challenge-scope-and-closure/README.md

 console.log("b defined? " + (typeof b !== 'undefined'));
 ```

+a is undefined whereas b is defined.
+B is not preceded by "var", making it a global variable. a is a local variable and cannot be called outside of the function.

 2. Write a function that would allow you to do this using a closure.
 (This is another interview question we've seen before - when you're ready for answers, view an explanation [here](https://www.coderbyte.com/algorithm/3-common-javascript-closure-questions)).

 ```js